Mornor/ml-auto-subtitles/notes.md

 - Delete SQS message once sound is extracted (done by the Lambda once the message has been processed)
 - Check timeout of Lambda.
 Right now, it's 5 secs, might be too low.
 Increased to 5mins.
 - Check what is the max size of file I can locally download with ECS (need EFS?) -> 10GB for Docker layer, and additional 4GB for volume mounts.
+- Handle failure on the ECS container and all the Lambdas (no SQS message etc ...)

 [Problem]
 - Not possible to extract sound w/ lambda because Numpy cannot be added to a Python package.